dlsimmons66/ADOEpics/README.md

 Purpose:
     "Simple Python script to extract scrum stories from ADO for different Users.
-Originally written in Python 3.13.x to be used on a MacBook with Sequoia (15.4.x) or comperable Linux based OS."
+Originally written in Python 3.13.x to be used on a MacBook with Sequoia (15.4.x) or comparable Linux based OS."

 # General Requirements:
-    MacOS Sequoia or comperable Linux OS (Ubuntu/RHEL) Python 3.13.x/Pip 3.x
+    MacOS Sequoia or comparable Linux OS (Ubuntu/RHEL) Python 3.13.x/Pip 3.x

 # Python imports required: